lazzarello/grpc-streaming-audio/README.md

 ## Open Questions

+* gRPC for the full lifecycle of a session?
+This could work and it looks like [Mumble had gRPC support](https://github.com/mumble-voip/mumble/pull/5552)  but it was removed due to lack of a maintainer.
+This could be a departure point for further study.
+This works best if both endpoints are controlled, which could be the case here since the target is a custom hardware device.
+* NAT traversal!
+Referencing Mumble reminded me that endpointing for synchronous audio streaming is a solved problem but there are many solutions.
+This could be a strong reason to use gRPC.

 ## Closed Questions

 * Why does the client queue up button events even when it's not connected to the server?